-At ZeroCarbonMA, we are leveraging local will to accelerate our path towards net zero.
+Leveraging local will to accelerate our path towards net zero.

 Municipalities have the will to act.
 But their hands are tied by the State.
+Our climate crisis can’t be addressed using baby steps and half-measures.
+Right now we have State mandated goals, but insufficient policies by which to achieve those goals.
 That’s where we come in.

-ZeroCarbonMA is committed to creating impactful climate legislation, working in collaboration with over 85 municipalities throughout Massachusetts to implement policies and expand our collective reach to the State and National level.
+ZeroCarbonMA is committed to creating impactful climate legislation, working in collaboration with over 90 municipalities throughout Massachusetts to implement policies and expand our collective reach to the State and National level.

-The beliefs that drive our advocacy.
+The beliefs that drive our advocacy:

 Change happens locally.

 Local law expresses the will of communities to take the lead on climate action, without being beholden to fossil fuel interests.
 That’s where change starts.
+Get to know your State Representatives and Senators, talk to them, and ask them to support important climate legislation.
+Your elected officials are supposed to represent YOU - not dark money special interests trying to prevent climate action.

 Electrification is the key.